 - 5 or below: Bring in a full-service planner.
 The risk is bigger than the fee.

-If you're sizing up an upcoming event and want help figuring out whether you need full-service, partial, or just a sanity check, [I'm happy to walk through it with you](https://thegranddetail.com).
-Even if the answer is "you've got this," I'll tell you straight.
+If you're sizing up an upcoming event and want help figuring out the right level of support, reach out.
+Even if the answer is "you've got this," we'll tell you straight.